 Dogs usually eat stools that are less than two days old.
 Some people think this lends further weight to the theory that dogs eat poop to reduce the risk of parasites.
 Many parasites are not ‘ready’ to infect new dogs until they’ve spent a couple of days to weeks outside the body.
 Getting rid of the stool while fresh may have been a way to reduce the parasite burden in the den.

 It’s not uncommon for puppies to eat stool when young, and exploring the world.
 This should be discouraged at the first sign to ensure it doesn’t become a problem.
 It may be particularly prevalent in dogs that have been incorrectly housetrained.
 It may be particularly common for those that have been told off for defecating indoors or had their noses rubbed in their poop.
 It’s possible these dogs associate the feces with being told off and want to get rid of the evidence.

-Do They Grow Out of it?
+Will They Grow Out Of It?

 While most dogs grow out of the habit with a little persuasion, others become obsessive.
 They may quickly scarf down any poop they can find, even when out on a walk.
 A large proportion of the dogs with coprophagia in one study were described as ‘greedy’, but there were no similarities in age, gender or diet.

 It can be very hard to break this habit, and professional advice is often helpful.
 While most dogs practice coprophagia on their own poop, some will prefer the stool of other animals.
 Some feces may lend itself to be more attractive if the dog it came from has recently eaten something that made their stool smell differently, like fruit or seafood.